 “Compared to other methods, such as nano-based technologies, it is cheaper.
 Also, nanoparticles are potentially carcinogenic,” Nath stresses.

-The minute quantity of solid sludge produced in the aftermath of the treatment, passes the toxicity characteristic leaching procedure (TCLP) test of the US Environmental Protection Agency, says Dutta.
+The minute quantity of solid sludge produced in the aftermath of the treatment, passes the toxicity characteristic leaching procedure (TCLP) test of the US Environmental Protection Agency, said Dutta.

 A household system generates approximately 36–50 g of the sludge per year.
 Users are urged to collect the sludge in earthen pots containing sand with a small hole in the bottom, which can be disposed off safely.